serene-water/node-red-contrib-coda-io/README.md

 ## How to use the node 'Get coda tables/rows'
 ### 1. Preparation
-The node comes with fields for you to enter the following information:
+The node comes with fields to enter the following information:
   - Coda API authentication key
   - Document ID
   - Table ID